Paul Gosselin (2016)

 Previous comments were written having only read part of Barfield's World's Apart.
 After finishing WA, I came to realize this work comes in two parts, though this is not something Barfield himself makes explicit.
 The first part of WA is a reaction to Enlightenment ideas, particularly the militant materialism/atheism of the mid-twentieth century.
 Barfield clearly rejects this view and has interesting critiques to make.
 That said, the second part of the book goes on and takes us into Barfield's own ideologico-religious views.

-But getting back to WA, after an involved discussion about what thinking is, one of the characters portrayed by Barfield begins to alluding to out of body experiences (p.
+But getting back to WA, after an involved discussion about what thinking is, one of the characters portrayed by Barfield begins to alluding to out of body/astral projection experiences (p.
 176-177) as well as reincarnation (p.
 185-186).
 Unsurprisingly, this is couched in rather vague terms as of course such ideas would have been considered unmentionable heresy in most intellectual circles of the mid-twentieth century West.
+Regarding Barfield's promotion of out of body/astral projection experiences, the thought occurs that the character Wither (whose ghost haunts the premises of the NICE) in Lewis' That Hideous Strength may have in fact protrayed Barfield.

 Ranger: I suppose if you believe in revelation, you aren't allowed to believe